prebenohre/prebenohre/README.md

 I'm currently pursuing a bachelors degree in software engineering at Kristiania University College in Oslo. 👨‍💻
 <br>
 <br>
-My journey in tech has been a thrilling ride, exploring web development with HTML, CSS, JavaScript, React, node.js and Next.js, diving into the world of database management with MySQL, and embracing object-oriented programming in Java and C#.
+My journey in tech has been a thrilling ride, exploring web development with HTML, CSS, JavaScript, React, Node.js and Next.js, diving into the world of database management with MySQL nad MongoDB, and embracing object-oriented programming in Java and C#.
 I've found passion in these subjects, and I'm eagerly looking forward to becoming a true ✨full-stack developer✨ once I complete my studies!

 When I'm not immersed in code, you'll find me crafting some soothing lofi hip-hop beats, experimenting with homemade wine production, or indulging in a bit of gaming. 🎸🍷👾